Cirrhosis is scarring of the liver and poor liver function. It is the last stage of chronic liver disease.

 DO NOT drink alcohol heavily.
 Talk to your provider if you are worried about your drinking.
 Take steps to prevent getting or passing hepatitis B or C.

 Jenifer K. Lehrer, MD, Department of Gastroenterology, Aria-Jefferson Health Torresdale, Jefferson Digestive Diseases Network, Philadelphia, PA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Internal review and update on 01/17/2020 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 This information should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies. © 1997- 2007 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.